muuki88/sbt-graphql/README.md

 * Sangria style
   * _None_

-In your `build.sbt` you can configure the json library with
+In your `build.sbt` you can configure the JSON library with

 ```scala
 graphqlCodegenJson := JsonCodec.Circe